Our Projects (selection)

 But since there is little support in promoting the language of their parents and grandparents, they quickly lose the ability to express themselves in their mother tongue in a qualified manner.
 Our project would like to enable the second generation of migrants in particular to be able to talk to their own grandparents or parents.
 Our project wants the organizations that offer an Afghan language to exchange ideas and learn from each other in order to be able to offer qualified lessons for learning an Afghan language.

-The aim of the conference is to support economic development in Afghanistan and to draw interest to the future of Afghanistan.
+The aim of the conference is to support economic development in Afghanistan and to draw interest in the future of Afghanistan.
 We have invited around 50 people, from both Germany and Afghanistan, to attend.
 The central issue for discussion is how to help

 Afghanistan develop sustainably, while based from Germany with emphasis being put upon production in Afghanistan, and the fair trade of products between the two countries.